rrohan2/ML-DL_spring_2023_Project/README.md

 ### Dataset Preparation

 The datasets are already present in the google drive (link above).
 The imageNet naming convention is n12345678_123 where n12345678 is the synset id or WNID, and n12345678_123.JPEG is the name of the image.
+Check out this link to get information about the class ID and class name: https://deeplearning.cms.waikato.ac.nz/user-guide/class-maps/IMAGENET/ .
 In case you need to run with different datasets, follow the procedure below:

 Create an "imagenet-mini" folder and prepare the dataset in the following format for easy use of the code.